 Ah, yes!
 Now, we come to the famous, if not legendary, chestburster scene.
 (Yes, I’m going to talk about that again!)
 Watching interviews with the cast, I learned that Ridley Scott had not told the actors exactly what was going to happen, before the infant alien emerged.
 As a result, looks of terror and shock on the faces of the actors were as genuine and real as anything expressed by those in the theater seats of the day.
 This was effective not just because the actors were unaware, but also, more importantly, because the effects were just so darned good!
 No computer generated anything!
 Imagine that!
 Everything you saw on screen was exactly what was really there for the actors as well as yourself.
 Again, you could participate in the experiences of the crew, as if you were there too, with them, having the same fateful dinner.
 I remember that feeling then.
 Each time I watch the movie again, I am now, as I was then, shocked—if not by surprise, by the awe and perfection of the moment.

-As the alien moves through the ship’s airshafts, the crew is killed off, and the isolation and danger grows.
-Even though we don’t see it, we know the Alien is closer, somewhere, making the danger all the greater, in our minds, as much as in the movie itself.
+As the alien moves through the ship’s air shafts, the crew is killed off, while isolation and dread grow exponentially.
+Even though we don’t see it, we know the Alien is closer, somewhere, building fear all the greater in our minds, as much as in the movie itself.
 Here, isolation horror begins in force.

 The alien, finally in the confines of the escape pod, is the ultimate in claustrophobic encounters with raw danger and death.
-Who could not identify with Ripley as she slips quietly into her space suit, planning to rid herself of the creature?
-Who could not experience her vulnerability, the way it empowers her even more to survive?
+Who could not become Ripley as she slips quietly into her space suit, planning to rid herself of the creature?
+Who could not feel her vulnerability, the way it empowers her even more to survive?
 Even today, this is one of the most nail-biting movie moments I know.

 Who can then forget the haunting peace and silence of space, in the end, as it destroys the danger, envelopes the chaos, swallows it up, leaving us in awe of the experience.
 No one can hear us scream, but, finally there is nothing to scream about.
 Isolation has returned; but this time, it is welcome.